Foreign policy of the second Trump administration: Expansionism

+New York Times White House corrspondents wrote that "Mr. Trump's assessment... was the most blunt acknowledgment yet of his worldview.
+At its core is the concept that national strength, rather than laws, treaties and conventions, should be the deciding factor as powers collide."

 In the lead-up to his second inauguration, Trump proposed plans and ideas that would expand the United States' political influence and territory.
 The last territory acquired by the United States was in 1947 when the Mariana, Caroline, and Marshall Islands were acquired.

+After the 2026 United States strikes in Venezuela and amid questions of what would come next, Stephen Miller explained the administration's foreign policy by saying "We're a superpower.
+And under President Trump, we are going to conduct ourselves as a superpower."